Logistics and Supply Chain Data Strategy: Governance, Visibility, and Decision Clarity

 Route optimisation algorithms, demand forecasting models, predictive maintenance systems, and dynamic pricing tools are viable in logistics.
 They are not viable without data foundations.

-Organisations that deploy analytics capabilities without these foundations find that model outputs are questioned, ignored, or overridden informally.
+Organisations that deploy analytics capabilities without governance, ownership, and quality foundations find that model outputs are questioned, ignored, or overridden informally.
 The analytics investment delivers reports, not decisions.

 Independent data strategy advisory for logistics organisations focuses on the governance and decision clarity work that sits upstream of technology: